 Parties were held at our care home in Brighton as well as 30 virtual parties featuring over 160 WWII blind veterans as the nation came together to mark the occasion.

 The Countess recorded a message to all blind veterans, staff and volunteers of the charity.
-In it she said: “In these challenging and uncertain times, all the veterans, staff and volunteers at Blind Veterans UK are in my thoughts."
+Listen to her message below.

 The recorded message was played to the over 160 WWII blind veterans who took part in virtual street parties arranged by the charity as well as all residents of the Blind Veterans UK care home in Brighton

 Addressing those in Brighton, The Countess of Wessex added: “I would like to pay special tribute to the wonderful care teams at our Brighton centre, as well as many others, who are working so hard to ensure that residents are safe and well cared for.
 Thank you for all you do to be the frontline family for these veterans.”

 Chief Executive of Blind Veterans UK, Major General (Rtd) Nick Caplin CB says: “There were due to be celebrations across the country and the rest of Europe but, with the impact that coronavirus has had, most of these were cancelled.

 “Blind Veterans UK took the opportunity to trial “virtual” gatherings that we called our Virtual Street Party, to bring as many WWII blind veterans together as possible to mark VE Day."

 “As the veterans of the Second World War will understand only too well, it is when we work together and support each other that a far greater strength is revealed.
 Your example of serving together, as a team, shows that we can make a greater difference to the communities we seek to support.”HRH The Countess of Wessex

 “Many of our veterans are particularly vulnerable right now, isolated in their own homes.
 We are ensuring that they have everything they need but social interaction is also hugely important."Nick Caplin